ianstrang2/berkoTNF/docs/marketing_spec.md

 ## FOR CAPTAINS
 ### Your game, sorted.
 Completely.

-Capo removes the admin you’ve been quietly carrying for years.
+Capo removes the admin you've been quietly carrying for years.
 No more begging for replies, chasing money, or mediating team moans.
+It's the football team organiser app that actually fits how small-sided football works.

 ### One-tap RSVPs
 Players tap IN or OUT.